mattikus/docker-murmur/README.md

-# murmur

 ## Description

 This is a barebones docker container built using busybox and a statically compiled version of murmurd from the official website.

 It's configured to look for the configuration file in `/etc/murmur.ini`.